GeoMOER/moer-base-python/docs/units/_unit00/unit00-04_submission_guidelines.md

 ---
-title: Submission Guidelines of
+title: Submission Guidelines
 toc: true
 header:
   image: '/assets/images/title/DALLE_Python.png'
   caption: 'Image generated with DALL E: [**Environmental Informatics Marburg**](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics)'
 ---

-#  Your Exercises on ILIAS
+#  of your Exercises on ILIAS

 To ensure that all exercise submissions are organized, complete, and easy to review, please follow these instructions **exactly**.